xmartlabs/xmartlabs.github.io/_posts/2019-06-3-swiftui-flutter.md

 Although a really basic example, we can pick up some differences:

-* SwiftUI List’s receive a model and automatically maps it to the cell builder function. (nice!), in Flutter we need to use a map function and then turn it into a List.
+* SwiftUI Lists receive a model and automatically maps it to the cell builder function. (nice!), in Flutter we need to use a map function and then turn it into a List.
 (Although this would probably be done using [List.builder](https://api.flutter.dev/flutter/widgets/ListView/ListView.builder.html)).

 * Adding optional elements is a bit trickier in Flutter, given a Widget lists cannot contain nulls ([currently in discussion](https://github.com/flutter/flutter/issues/3783)).